NaturalLogZ/Matroids.jl/README.md

 - Open Julia repl at this directory.
 - type `]` to enter Pkg mode, and `activate .`
+- still in Pkg mode, probably `instantiate` to install all the packages in Project.toml
 - backspace to exit Pkg mode, then `using Revise` (you may need to add Revise first)
 - then `using Matroids`.
-This allows you to use any exported functions.
+This allows you to use any exported functions without prefixing them.

 Revise package means that whenever you save changes in the source code, next command run in the Julia REPL recompiles the code first.
 (Though some major changes will